flow123d/flow123d/doc/design/field_evaluate.md

 **Further thoughts**
 - Extension to interdependent fields: If a field depends on the other field, it recursively informs the other field about quadrature.

+- We introduce fields for absolute cooridinates X, Y, Z  as well as for the depth, this is related to the generalization of the FieldFormula, that can use also other fields in the formulas.